-Compounding these challenges, the capability of existing production equipment to accommodate changes in packaging materials or formats is a significant factor in the animal health sector.
+Compounding these challenges, the capability of existing production equipment to accommodate changes in packaging materials or formats is a significant factor in the animal health sector's ability to change packaging materials.
 Implementing new packaging solutions can require substantial investments in new equipment and facilities, which have both financial and operational impacts.